FATS2002/Notes/5th_class/README.md

 ##### what is applicationSecurity .what is InformationSecurity
 #### what is dissolve DNS  nslookup command
 ##### what are protocols and Ports

+Elements of information security? confidentiality
+Intergrity
+availablibity
+authenticity
+Non-repudiation

+#### classificaiton of Attacks:-
+passive and active attacks
+passiveExamples:- sniffing, vishing </br>

+activeExamples:- MITM -Man in the Middle
+              :-close-in Attacks-These attacks are performed in the proximity level.
+T